kelseydang/bimm143/class09/class09.md

 Store the diagnosis for reference in the future as a separate vector

+Setup a separate new vector called **diagnosis** that contains the data from the diagnosis column of the original dataset.
+We will use this later to check our results.

 ``` r
 # Create diagnosis vector for later
 diagnosis <- wisc.df$diagnosis
 ```

+## Exploratory Data Analysis

 Q1.
 How many observations are in this dataset?